 - Consider all Viable Options

 Arguments must have premises and a conclusion.
 Premises are statements that must be accepted before the conclusion is accepted.
-Premises could be considered “evidence” for the conclusion, but even premises must not be accepted without evidence.
-Sometimes we might accept a premise because it is “taken for granted” as true, but that tends not to be acceptable unless the premise has already been established as true.
+Premises could be considered evidence for the conclusion, but even controversial premises be supported by evidence.
+Sometimes we might accept a premise because it is taken for granted as true, but philosophers often try to support every somewhat controversial premise they can.

-An argument can only have relevant supporting evidence if (a) the conclusion is appropriately modest, (b) the premises are more certain than the conclusion, and (c) the conclusion isn’t illegitimately absurd.
+An argument can only have relevant supporting evidence if (a) the conclusion is appropriately modest, (b) the conclusion isn’t overly ambitious, (c) the premises are more likely true than the conclusion, and (d) the conclusion isn’t illegitimately absurd.

 - If Socrates is a man, then he is mortal.